 Just because you are not in the office it doesn’t mean that expectations and deadlines go out the window.
 Stick to (and where possible exceed) what is required of you and be clear about the expectations you’ve set for others.

-We all need to be understanding of the current situation, so try and organise important meetings for when distractions and interruptions are unlikely.
-We’ve all had deliveries when on calls, but perhaps it’s best not to get a name for yourself the ‘wine delivery woman’!
+We all need to be understanding of flexible working arrangements, so try and organise important meetings for when distractions and interruptions are unlikely.
+We’ve all had deliveries when on calls, but perhaps it’s best not to get a name for yourself as the ‘wine delivery woman’!
 Try, where possible, to create a clear separation between home and working time.

 Share your wins and your failures

 It’s easy to become isolated when working from home.
 Part of the rapport we have with our colleagues comes from empathy, and what can be better than sharing the positives and negatives with your team on what you are working on.
 This will encourage others to do the same and create an open dialogue which is probably more important when not face to face.

 You can also use team meetings as an opportunity to give other’s positive feedback and shine a light on the impact they’ve had.
 It’s a great way to role model team-building behaviour and it then encourages others to do the same.
 Most people need feedback more regularly as we miss the adhoc opportunities.